 Your technology represents the veins and arteries of your business.
 Make sure the network is strong enough to support everything that happens in your operation, plus gives you the option to take on new staff and expand your product portfolio.
 Think ahead for spikes in activity - there's nothing more frustrating than spending thousands on a marketing campaign than not being able to service the leads.

 They might not be everyone's cup of tea right now, but your bank manager really should be your best friend.
 Chances are you'll need their support at some point and having established a healthy relationship with regular contact and transparent reporting will definitely help.
 Bank managers can also help your business far more than people tend to give credit for: they'll often be well-connected in the local business community and will be about to offer advice on anything from your business model to finding an accountant or lawyer.

 Well perhaps not everything, but as much as you can.
 Try to resist taking on fixed costs wherever possible so your business can stay lean and agile.
 Consider sites such as Concept Cupboard, Elance and PeoplePerHour for finding freelancers and outsourcing projects.
 Look to partner when you can instead of building everything yourself.

 Be lovely to have a nice, city centre office, swivel chair, glass desk and Apple everything, wouldn't it?
 Of course.
 But it'll also be nice having a business hit profitability as soon as possible too.
 For as long as you can, work from home.
-If you need to entertain clients, use business clubs or share work spaces.
+If you need to entertain clients, use business clubs or share workspaces.
 When you do need your own place, keep costs down.
-There's plenty of time for expensive offices once your established.
+There's plenty of time for expensive offices once you're established.

 Want more?
-For extra information on what you need to know before startng a business, click here
+For extra information on what you need to know before starting a business, click here.